-Generally speaking, plant protection products and fertilisers are differentiated as follows:
+Generally speaking, plant protection products and fertilising products are differentiated as follows:

 - Plant protection product: any product claimed to be effective against a disease, pests or weeds, or claimed to have a non-nutritional effect which influences the life processes of plants.

-- Fertiliser: any product claimed to have a nutritional action or soil improving properties, to act as soil or to have a specific action improving plant production (without being a plant protection product).
+- Fertilising product: any product claimed to have a nutritional action or soil improving properties, to act as soil or to have a specific action improving plant production (without being a plant protection product).

 This document (in FR or NL) not only contains this general and legal framework, but also lists a number of indications that are mentioned on the label (design) or on any other publication from the company responsible for the marketing of the product, including drawings, diagrams, images,… that may suggest the above-mentioned action.
 In case of doubt, the composition of the product will also play a part, namely if it contains substances that are known, or even authorised to perform a certain action.
 As the action performed may depend on the dose or the manner of use, those factors will also be taken into account.

-Below you can find the provisions from the legislation regarding the sale of fertilisers and plant protection products:
+Below you can find the provisions from the legislation regarding the sale of fertilising products and plant protection products:

 Royal Decree of 28 January 2013 on the marketing and the use of fertilisers, soil improvers and growing media: